rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 ## 1. Preprocessing the data

-In order to start the Hi-C data analysis and preprocess your data you should have two fastq files, respectively of the first and the second reads of the pairs.
+In order to start the Hi-C data analysis and preprocess your data you have to provide:

+- Two fastq files, respectively of the first and the second reads of the pairs.
 If you wish to use public datasets on GEO and you need instructions to download the data, see [this section](#11-downloading-the-raw-data-from-geo).
+- The Bowtie2 indexes of your reference genome.
+- The restriction enzyme used in the Hi-C experiment.

-**Note!** To produce our final results, use this GEO accession number: **[GSM1551550](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM1551550)**.
+**Note!** To reproduce the results of this tutorial, use the public dataset with this GEO accession number: **[GSM1551550](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM1551550)**.

 HiCtool allows to process Hi-C data generated using one or more of the following restriction enzymes: